 Data types in CSV

 Using CSV data source you can indicate how data will be interpreted by Pivot table component.
 For this, you can use special prefixes for columns names.
-Pivot table has the following prefixes for CSV files:
+Pivot table has the following prefixes for CSV data:

 +means that field is a dimension.

 m+this prefix will indicate that the field is a month.

 w+to indicate that the field is a day of the week.

 d+field is a date.
 Such field will be split into 3 different fields: Year, Month, Day.
 Date formats that are supported by Pivot table is described below.

 D+field is a date.
 You will see such date as a hierarchy: Year > Month > Day.

 D4+field is a date.
 You will see such date as a hierarchy: Year > Quarter > Month > Day.

 ds+field is a date.
 Such field will be formatted using date pattern (default is